Crusoe22/Crusoe22/README.md

 Hi!
 I'm Nolan, a analyst with a passion for extracting meaningful insights from data.
 I specialize in transforming raw datasets into clear, actionable stories through analysis, visualization, and machine learning.
 With a strong foundation in statistical analysis, Python, SQL, and data visualization, I’m focused on solving real-world problems with data-driven solutions.

-Currently, I am pursuing my Master's in Data Analytics at Northwest Missouri State University, expected to graduate in August, 2025.
+Master's in Data Analytics from Northwest Missouri State University

 #### Contact Information
 + Nolan Moss